deletedcu/angular-demo/lectures/day-3/02-jasmine-and-tdd.md

 <!-- Half-mast -->

-Add an expectation to `dog` that "allows the reading of a hunger level."
-This test should check for a `hungerLevel` property in the component that is equal to `0` by default.
-When complete, ensure the tests are written correctly by watching them fail in the terminal.
-Finally implement the code that passes the new expectation.
+Add an expectation (a test) to `dog` that "allows the reading of a hunger level."
+This test should check for a `component.hungerLevel` property `toEqual` a level `0` by default.
+- When complete, ensure the test is written correctly by watching it fail in the terminal (`Property 'hungerLevel' does not exist on type 'DogComponent'.`).
+- Then, implement the code that passes the new expectation.

-Add another expectation to `dog` that "allows the writing of a hunger level" and follow the same pattern as with the earlier expectation.
-This test should set the `hungerLevel` property in the component to `5` and then check that it's equal to `5` once it is set.
+Now, add another expectation to `dog` that "allows the writing of a hunger level" and follow the same pattern as with the earlier expectation.
+- This test should set the `hungerLevel` property in the component to `5` and then check that it's equal to `5` once it is set.

 <!--WDI4 10:30 -->